Products

 Get answers to the following questions: What is cybersecurity?
 What are the 3 major types of cyber security?
 What are the 7 types of cyber security threats?

-Cyber security (or cybersecurity) is a set of best practices used to protect systems, networks, programs, data, and devices from unauthorized access which could be part of coordinated cyber attacks and other malicious digital threats against a company.
+Cyber security (or cybersecurity) is the practice of protecting and defending systems, networks, programs, data, and devices from malicious digital attacks.
+This starts with preventing unauthorized access, which could be part of coordinated cyber attacks and other digital threats against a company.
 The 3 major types of cyber security are network security, cloud security, and physical security.

 Your operating systems and network architecture make up your network security.
 It can include network protocols, firewalls, wireless access points, hosts, and servers.
 Cloud security, on the other hand, is the encryption of cloud data at rest, in motion, and in use.
 Meanwhile, physical security refers to the control of physical access to computers and other devices.

-Neglecting cyber security can make your sensitive information vulnerable to all kinds of cyber attacks that could not only halt business operations, but also damage the company’s reputation.
-Another reason why cybersecurity is important is that today’s customers are increasingly more aware of the dangers lurking in the current digital landscape and expect their data to be protected against cyber attacks.
+Neglecting cyber security can make your sensitive information vulnerable to all kinds of cyber attacks that could not only halt business operations but also damage the company’s reputation.
+Another reason why cybersecurity is important is that today’s customers are increasingly aware of the dangers lurking in the current digital landscape and expect their data to be governed and protected against cyber attacks.

 Below are the types of cyber threats you need to look out for and tips on how to prevent them from infiltrating your digital assets: